 Madra also learned as an adult to play the rebab, the two-stringed bowed lute in the gamelan ensemble.
 Until his retirement from performance in 2017, he danced and played regularly with the Tirta Sari gamelan group in Peliatan.
 Masked dance, Madra says, was an essential complement to his life as a painter.
 Performing in stories he had previously only watched and painted brought new insight to character and deeper understanding of the spiritual and devotional nature of both kinds of work.

-Now 80, he lives quietly at the Ketut Madra Homestay with his son, daughter-in-law, and two grandsons.
+Following the death of his wife, Ibu Wayan Konderi in 2014, Madra lived quietly at the Madra Homestay with his son, daughter-in-law, and two grandsons.